 At earliest morning to the door.

 In the second stanza the speaker confirms that when he waits for his friend’s presence, he waits in vain.
-There is no long a “hand” for him to clasp.”
-It, and the emotional stability it represented, have gone away.
+There is no longer a “hand” for him to clasp.”
+It, and the emotional stability it represented, has gone away.